firebase/firebaseui-web/GETTING_STARTED.md

 Before users can sign in, enable each provider you want in **Authentication** -> **Sign-in method** in the Firebase console.

-The biggest change from the old library is this:

-- Old FirebaseUI used a single `signInOptions` array passed to a widget config.
-- New FirebaseUI uses screens, forms, and buttons that you render directly.
-- Cross-cutting configuration now lives in `behaviors` passed to `initializeUI(...)`.
+FirebaseUI for Web uses screens, forms, and buttons that you render directly.
+Shared configuration for those flows lives in `behaviors` passed to `initializeUI(...)`.

 ### Email address and password